 Rockford, Loves Park, Machesney Park, Cherry Valley, Roscoe, Rockton, Belvidere, Caledonia, Pecatonica, New Milford, and the surrounding rural communities of Winnebago, Boone, and Ogle counties.

-If you're outside this list but in Northern Illinois, get in touch — I cover a seven-county service area and frequently inspect in Lee and La Salle counties as well.
+If you're outside this list but in Northern Illinois, get in touch — I cover a multi-county service area and frequently inspect in Lee and La Salle counties as well.